ColinFay/hordes/README.md

 Values returned by the `hordes` functions, once in NodeJS, are string values matching the `stdout` of `Rscript`.

-If you want to exchange data between R and NodeJS, use an interchangeable format (JSON, arrow, or raw string):
+If you want to exchange data between R and NodeJS, use an interchangeable format (JSON, arrow, base64 for images, raw strings...):

 ``` javascript
 const {library} = require('./index.js');